A large tree (rarely a mallee), reaching up to 25 m tall.

 A reliable tree and easy to grow, even on heavier soils.
 It does best on a sandy soil but will establish and grow well on a clay soil.

-Angophora spp. can suffer problems from, caterpillars, leaf eating beetles, psyllids and borers to name a few.
+Angophora spp. can suffer problems from caterpillars, leaf eating beetles, psyllids and borers to name a few, as well as Myrtle Rust.
 In undisturbed conditions, the numbers of eucalypt-feeding insects and their predators and parasites are in balance, so that they rarely cause tree death and most trees quickly recover from attack.
 In a home situation nature can get out of balance.

 Seed would work best.